My Fault (film): Plot

-Their relationship slowly shifts from hostility to a growing attraction, and despite knowing it is wrong, they start seeing each other in secret.
+Noah and Nick's relationship slowly shifts from hostility to a growing attraction, and despite knowing it is wrong, they start seeing each other in secret.
 As things heat up between them, Noah begins receiving threatening messages.

-It is eventually revealed that her abusive father, Jonás, who Noah told everyone was dead, just got out of jail and is out for revenge.
+Dan shows up, trying to apologise to Noah.
+Nick taunts him, while doing his best to hide his face so as to not be recognised.
+Local guys from the rival gang show up, so Nick fights them off.

+On a car ride, it is revealed that Noah had learned about car racing from her father Jonás, who she says is dead.
+Ending up in an arena, it is revealed they are at a fight club event.
+Upon discovering that Nick is the star attraction, Noah declares she cannot be around someone so violent again.

+William reveals to Nick that Noah's abusive father just got out of jail and is out for revenge.
+Jonás had beat Rafaella for years, but after he put a knife on Noah, it was her testimony which put him away.
+She has not been told he is out, as her mom knows it would terrify her.

+At a party, the very drunk Noah, who is terrified of the dark, is locked in a closet as a prank, causing her to have another flashback of the night Jonás had cut her.
+Nick takes her home, where Noah asks him to sleep by her as she fears reliving nightmares of Jonás.

-Jonás kidnaps Noah and demands a ransom.
+Jonás has Ronnie kidnap Noah, and demands a ransom.
 Nick teams up with the police to find her, leading to a car chase that ends with Jonás being killed.
 Even though their relationship is discovered and their parents disapprove, Nick and Noah decide to stay together.

 Production

 The film is based on the Wattpad story Culpa mía by Mercedes Ron, later expanded into a book trilogy published by Penguin Random House.
 It is a Pokeepsie Films (Álex de la Iglesia and Carolina Bang) production.
 Shooting locations in the Costa del Sol included Torremolinos, Manilva, and Marbella.